aleph2c/ldea/README.md

 source ./venv/bin/activate
 ```

-When this is done, ansible will work using ssh key forwarding and it will be
+When this is done, ansible will work using "ssh key forwarding" and it will have
-able to work with your encrypted vault files if you choose to use them.
+access to your encrypted vault files if you choose to use them.

 # Pre-deployment Work